 Hemp has been used for clothing for centuries.
-In fact, it’s been reported that until the 1820’s, hemp provided textiles for 80% of all clothing.
-Even shoes!
+In fact, it's been reported that until the 1920’s, hemp provided textiles for 80% of all clothing.
 Often when people think about hemp fashion, they envisage a loosely woven scratchy material.
 But that couldn’t be further from the beautifully soft hemp fabric we use and love.

 Here at Thought we think hemp is an environmental, renewable, reusable and recyclable resource.
 And there are so many reasons why it’s one of our favourite fibres.
-Keep reading to discover why.
+Read on to discover why.

 It’s grown in an eco-friendly way